devopslibrary/dl-frontend/_posts/2016-8-22-Jenkins CCJPE HA.markdown

 ```

 This is the line where we'll need to make sure we use the right DNS name for
-each zone, but other than it's pretty easy.
+each zone, but other than that it's pretty easy.
 Alright, go ahead and save the
 file, then run "mount -a" to mount the storage, or you can just restart the
 instance.